AnDreJOO2/CurrencyChanger/README.md

 ## About

-The application is used to check currency conversion.
+The application serves to check currency conversion.

 ## Technologies